Spending Habits & Trends in India

 India Embraces Electronic Cards

-The growth in electronic card use isn’t a because of increased consumption; it is actually a reflection of a larger shift — India is moving toward a cashless economy.
+The growth in electronic card use isn’t a because of increased consumption; it is actually a reflection of a larger shift — India is moving toward a cashless economy, including the process of payong taxes, states the PAN Card Seva resource.
 With 19 million credit cards and 350 million debit cards in use in India, nearly all India residents who have a savings account also have a debit card (used mainly at the ATM.)
 According to MasterCard, 75% of India card payments are processed in its top 20 cities.
 Delhi and Mumbai alone account for 43% of use.

 While debit cards dominate for routine expenses, credit cards like the Amex India card are often used for discretionary spends, with 30% of purchases made online.
 Ten to fifteen percent of customers use cards online exclusively.
 A Visa study revealed those in the monthly income range of Rs 75,000 to 100,000 use electronic cards most frequently.
 Rail and airfare are charged by 71% of users; durable goods at 61%; 49% charge their rent, 47% telephone and mobile, 46% for medical institutions.
 Clothing and footwear are charged by 44%, and refreshments and beverages by 35% of users.